Itheum/sdk-mx-data-nft/README.md

 # SDK MX - Data NFT
-This SDK is currently focused on interacting with the EVM contracts here: https://github.com/Itheum/datametaverse-evm
+This SDK is currently focused on interacting with the Itheum's Data NFT technology that's deployed to the MultiversX blockchain.

+## DO NOT USE -- IN ACTIVE DEV --
+You should not be using this yet, if you **really really** want to use it, the come over to our discord at https://itheum.io/discord and speak to us for assistance.

 ## Dev
+- requires `node@10.7X`
 - `npm install`
 - work on typescript code in the `/src` folder
-- If you deploy new `identityFactory` (https://github.com/Itheum/datametaverse-evm/blob/main/contracts/identity/IdentityFactory.sol) or `identity` (https://github.com/Itheum/datametaverse-evm/blob/main/contracts/identity/Identity.sol) contracts then you need to update `constants.ts` with new ABI and code.
-This also applies if you deploy new a identityFactory SubGraph (i.e. https://github.com/Itheum/poc-identity-factory-subgraph)

-## UI Integration Dev
-- Download and run this POC app: (https://github.com/Itheum/poc-identity-subsystem-dapp-ui-tests)

-## Testing
+## Dev Testing
-- Not Done yet
+- Only simple dev testing added.
+First **Build** as below and then run `npm run devtest` and work on the test.mjs file for live reload

 ## Build
 - `npm run build`
 - New build is sent to `dist` folder

 ## NPM Deploy
-- The working POC is deployed here temporary - https://www.npmjs.com/package/poc-itheum-identity-sdk
+- Not yet